What is Jobs-to-be-Done? – Definition

 The Job: A “job” is the progress a person wants to achieve in a specific life situation.
 It is stable over time (unlike technologies or products), situation-dependent, and multidimensional (functional + emotional + social).

 Circumstances: The same job can require completely different solutions in different situations.
-“Getting full quickly” at a business lunch requires a different solution than when camping.
+“Getting full quickly” during a business lunch requires a different solution than when camping.
 The situation determines the solution space.

-Competing Solutions: The true competitors are not necessarily similar products, but all solutions that get the same job done – including “doing nothing” or workarounds.
+Competing Solutions: The true competitors are not necessarily similar products, but all solutions that do the same job – including “doing nothing” or workarounds.
 Netflix competes not only with Disney+, but also with books, gaming, and sleep.

 Hiring & Firing: Customers “hire” a solution for a job and “fire” the previous solution.
 Understanding both sides is crucial for successful innovation.